scitran/client/Search-syntax.md

     permissions: [11×1 struct]
 ```

+## Groups
+It is possible to use the term 'group' to retrieve information about the group, such as its projects and users.
+For example, to find the list of groups use

+    st.search('group','all')

 ## Utility parameters

-'summary'  - A logical that indicates whether to print how many objects were found
+* 'summary'  - A logical that indicates whether to print how many objects were found
-'all_data' - Run the search across the entire database; you cannot query or download objects without permission
+* 'all_data' - Run the search across the entire database; you cannot query or download objects without permission
-'limit'    - Set a maximum number of returned objects (default is 10,000)
+* 'limit'    - Set a maximum number of returned objects (default is 10,000)

 ## Labels and names